Ada-Developers-Academy/core-unit-2/api-9-deployment/activity-deploying-to-heroku.md

 1. How would you describe the overall development workflow, from the beginning of a project, to deployment?
 1. How would you like to celebrate a successful deployment?

-### !callout-info

 ## Repeat with Solar System API

 Our skills improve with repetition.
 If there is time during the activity, repeat the deployment process with Solar System API.
-If there is _not_ time, deploy Solar System API as an individual activity.
+If there is _not_ time, deploy Solar System API as an individual activity before submitting your Solar System project.

-### !end-callout

 ## How to Review